 1. term and form of the advertising contract

-By concluding an advertising contract, Kömedia AG (hereinafter referred to as the Publisher) undertakes to allow one or more advertisements to appear in the designated publication, during which time the Customer must pay the advertising rates.
-Advertising contracts are always concluded in writing.
+By concluding an advertising contract, Kömedia AG (hereinafter referred to as the Publisher) undertakes to have one or more advertisements appear in the designated publication, during which time the Customer must pay the advertising rates.
+Advertising contracts are generally concluded in writing.
 E-mail, fax and the like are equivalent to the written form and are valid in this respect.
 In addition to orders, changes to or cancellations of advertisements must also be made in writing.

 2. importance of the GTC

 The following General Terms and Conditions (GTC) are primarily decisive for the regulation of the contractual relationship.
 Any individual written agreements shall take precedence over these GTC.
 On the other hand, these GTC shall take precedence over any other GTC of the customer.
 The GTC shall also apply to any agency and/or intermediary commissioned by the customer, whether the agency/intermediary itself (and not an end-user) is the customer or whether it acts on behalf of the customer (the latter even if only the customer is expressly mentioned).

 The rates according to the current media data (link) apply.
 The advertising rates are always exclusive of the current VAT rate.
 Additional services such as the preparation of print documents, ad design, text templates, translations, media calculations and evaluations, etc., which go beyond the usual scope (e.g. simple spreading plans, cost calculations, etc.) will be charged at the rates customary in the industry.
 Advertisements are always charged on the basis of the published size.
 The fractional millimeter will be charged in full.
 The evaluation of the publisher's ad management tool shall serve as the basis for calculation for the correct execution of online advertising campaigns as well as for the billing of the same.
 The customer is not entitled to statistical information beyond what is necessary for billing.